Hotels near Turner Field

 Which hotels near Turner Field offer free parking?

-Which hotels near Turner Field have a pool?
+Which hotels near Turner Field have an outdoor pool?

 Which hotels near Turner Field have a fitness center?